prashant-samant/Python_mini_project_SMS/README.md

 # Python_mini_project_SMS
-In this project, I have used a module called requests(pip install requests).
-I imported json module as well.
+In this Python project, I have used a package called requests(pip install requests) to allows me to send HTTP requests using Python.
+I imported json module as it helps in order to convert python dictionaries into strings that can be written into a file.
 However, I also used SMSFAST website for sending the SMS through server.
+I just used dictionaries data structure in order to store the data from SMSFAST websilte and took keys and its values.